dpc/simplemap-rs/README.md

 ## Introduction

-Simple Map with default value for missing values, and compacting (removal of default values from underlying map).
+Simple Map with default for missing values and compacting (removal of default values from underlying map).

 ## Usage